-You can email your request for an payment extension or call 573-471-3328 and one of our BMU customer service teams members will be happy to assist you.
+You can email your request for an payment extension or call 573-471-3328 and one of our BMU customer service team members will be happy to assist you.

 Definitely!!!
 You can request a locate online or you can call Dig Rite at 1-800-344-7483.
 Dig Rite will come to your address and locate all the utilities crossing your property.
 The service is FREE.

 First, check the main breaker in your house.
-If no issues are found please call us at 573-471-3328 to report your outage.
+If no issues are found please call us at 573-471-3328 and follow the automated prompts to report your outage.

 The Sikeston BMU electric system is connected to the national power grid.
 Sikeston BMU's connection to this grid provides the city with a constant link to purchase power when our Sikeston Power Plant is off line.